jupwarnerone/Scratch-Addons-Math-Extras-1.1/README.md

 Nth prime number [index]

-Examples
+//Examples
-Check if a number is an integer:
+//Check if a number is an integer:

 scratch
 Copy code